kaleidawave/ezno/checker/specification/specification.md

 const a = c
 ```

-- Could not find variable 'c' in scope
+- Could not find variable 'c' in scope.
+Did you mean a?

 #### Assigning before declaration